1. PVA – Polyvinyl Alcohol

 4. Faecal Immonochemical Test (FIT)

 The Faecal Immonochemical Test (FIT) is becomming a standard method used for early detection of colorectal cancer.
-FIT is used for the NHS bowel cancer home testing kit first introduce in Scotland it is now being rolled out across Britain.
-Like the old bowel cancer screening test FIT looks for hidden blood in stool samples, which can be an early sign of bowel cancer.
+FIT is used for the NHS bowel cancer home testing kit.
+It was first introduced in Scotland and is now being rolled out across Britain.
+Like the old bowel cancer screening test, FIT looks for hidden blood in stool samples, which can be an early sign of bowel cancer.
 Unlike the old test kit, which required three samples, FIT only needs one stool sample.

 Deborah Alsina, Chief Executive of Bowel Cancer UK, said: "The Faecal Immunochemical Test has been proven to be more accurate and easier for people to complete than the current test".

-Initial results in Scotland show a promising increase in the number of people doing the test although the percentage increase is difficult to gauge as the new test also came with better instructions.
+Initial results in Scotland show a promising increase in the number of people completing the test although the percentage increase is difficult to gauge as the new test also included better instructions.

-The Faecal Immonochemical Test does not come with any means of collecting a stool instead the recommendation is that you put layers of toilet paper into the bottom of a toilet (in the optimistic hope that the paper will stop the stool falling into the toilet water and not block the toilet), or use a container like an old ice cream tub which you place by hand inside the toilet bowl … and retrieve it again when finished.
+The Faecal Immonochemical Test does not come with any means of collecting a stool.
+The recommendation is that you put layers of toilet paper into the bottom of a toilet (in the optimistic hope that the paper will stop the stool falling into the toilet water and not block the toilet), or use a container like an old ice cream tub, which you place by hand inside the toilet bowl ... and retrieve it again when finished.

 Neither of these solutions is ideal.
-Including HyStool® as part of any screening test kit would make stool collection much simpler and hygienic.
+Including HyStool® as part of the colorectal cancer screening kit would make stool collection much simpler and hygienic.
 If it were included then more people would do the test and this would lead to more detections and reduced healthcare costs.

 5. Procedure for collecting a stool sample at home